FoGsesipod/OneMaker-MV/README.md

 And other smaller improvements.

 ## To Install:
+Run the OneMaker MV Installer.ps1 file, make sure you have PowerShell unsigned scripts enabled.

+For Manual Installaton:
-Place the contents of OneMaker-MV.7z into the `steam/steamapps/common/RPGMaker MV/` folder.
+Place the contents of OneMaker-MV.zip into the `steam/steamapps/common/RPGMaker MV/` folder.
 There is user configurable settings located in the `One_X.qml` files (Where X is related to what the file is for).
 These files are located in `_hijack_root/qml/Singletons/`.

 ## Tiled Map Display: